Can I afford this?

-- Psychology Department Graduate Assistantships: Each year the department offers a very limited number of half-time graduate assistantships to second-year students on a competitive basis.
-Assistantships are awarded on the basis of academic credentials - UGPA and GRE scores - and performance in the program core courses.
-Each assistantship includes a stipend (in the past, $1250/semester) and six hours tuition waiver.
+- Psychology Department Graduate Assistantships: Each year the department offers a limited number of half-time graduate assistantships on a competitive basis.
+In the UTC I-O program, these are typically filled by first-year students.
+Assistantships are awarded on the basis of academic merit (UGPA and GRE scores) and established performance.
+Each assistantship includes a stipend and partial tuition waiver.
 Students who are awarded such departmental assistantships are required to assist faculty with teaching or research responsibilities for 10 hours per week.
 All students who are enrolled full- time in the graduate psychology program are automatically considered for these assistantships.

 - Teaching Assistantships: The Psychology Department offers a limited number of teaching assignments.
-Students fulfilling these assignments act as lab instructors for introductory statistics and introductory research methods, section leaders for the Psychology 101 course, and/or other related teaching duties.
-These assignments are typically compensated at a rate of $500/semester.
-All students who are accepted as Degree students are automatically considered for these awards.
+Students fulfilling these assignments act as lab instructors for introductory statistics and introductory research methods, section leaders for the introduction to psychology course, and/or fulfill other teaching-related duties.
+All students who are accepted as Degree students are automatically considered for these departmental GA roles.

 - Paid Internships: While all students are required to complete internship hours while enrolled in the program, many students manage to extend their internships into their second year or begin them in the spring of their first year.
 These internships are almost always paid (typically ranging between $15-$20/hour), and thus become a source of funding for students, especially for students in their second year of the program.

 Additional information on available assistantships, scholarships, grants, and low-interest loans is available from UTC's Graduate School (see specifically the sections on scholarships and assistantships) and Office of Financial Aid.
 International students are especially encouraged to contact the UTC Graduate School with any questions about available scholarships and aid.